identinetics/adolv/README.md

 ### Cacert

 Optional parameter.
-CA certificate file in PEM encoding.
+CA certificate file, in PEM encoding, providing the CA Certificates.
 If given, the SSL connection will be verified with this certificate.

 ### AltNames